OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 ## Create XPath Queries Mapped to MITRE ATT&CK

 As mentioned before, if we want to filter Windows Security events using a more complex logic, we would use XPath queries.
-Let's use all the relationships that we have already mapped to the [MITRE-ATT&CK](https://github.com/OTRF/OSSEM-DM/tree/main/use-cases/mitre_attack) project, translate them to XML documents, validate the search patterns and export XPath queries all via PowerShell.
+Let's use all the relationships that we have already mapped to the [MITRE-ATT&CK](https://github.com/OTRF/OSSEM-DM/tree/main/use-cases/mitre_attack) project and translate them to XML documents via PowerShell.
+We will validate the search patterns and export XPath queries in next sections of this post.
+* Download relationships mapped to ATT&CK
+* Create XML query files

+**a) Download relationships mapped to ATT&CK**

 In OSSEM DM, we programmatically create multiple files as part of the use cases we cover by processing every single relationship in YAML format.
 As mentioned before, we map everything to ATT&CK and we save the output as [JSON](https://raw.githubusercontent.com/OTRF/OSSEM-DM/main/use-cases/mitre_attack/techniques_to_events_mapping.json) and [YAML](https://raw.githubusercontent.com/OTRF/OSSEM-DM/main/use-cases/mitre_attack/techniques_to_events_mapping.yaml) files.
 For this post, we are going to use the JSON one.

-**a) Download relationships mapped to ATT&CK**

 - Open PowerShell with Administrator rights.